Variables

 length | 32 | Character count of the generated string |

 Generated secrets are created once at install time and never change.
+Lawn stores the value per-instance so it survives container restarts and updates.

 User Provided